-Make a prediction.
+Make a guess.

 Now, get a clock and check your guess.
-What did you discover?
+What did you find out?

-A time capsule is a container storing a selection of objects that are typical of the present time, buried for discovery in the future.
+A time capsule is a container storing a selection of objects that are seen as being typical of the present time, buried for discovery in the future.
 It's a snapshot of a moment in history that can offer a glimpse into the past.

-Watch this video from National Geographic Kids to learn about a 100-Year-Old time capsule that was finally opened: https://youtu.be/6btpDxGI748 https://www.joincake.com/blog/time-capsule-ideas/
+Watch this video from National Geographic Kids to learn about "100-Year-Old Time Capsule Was Finally Open:" https://youtu.be/6btpDxGI748

 Now it's time to make your own time capsule.
-It can be a capsule about your own life or one that focuses on the current time period in our state, country, world, or all of the above.
+It can be a capsule about your own life or one that focuses on the current time period in our state, country or world, or all of the above.
 Hide or bury the time capsule and designate a time in the future to open it and examine its contents.